 The North Room

-Tantalising the senses from the moment you walk in, The North Room’s creative meals are designed to get your tummy grumbling before you’ve even perused the menu.
-With bar seating at their custom-made marble bar for an up-close experience with the friendly staff or get cosy in the luxe blue velvet lounge.
+Tantalising the senses from the moment you walk in, The North Room’s creative meals are designed to get your stomach grumbling before you’ve even perused the menu.
+Enjoy bar seating at their custom-made marble bar for an up-close experience with the friendly staff or get cosy in the luxe blue velvet lounge.

 Image Credit: Orzo | Kaitlin Maree Photography

 Sister restaurant to the fabulous Broadbeach eatery Social Eating House + Bar, Orzo is the modern Italian restaurant of your foodie dreams.
 Expect handmade pasta, incredible desserts and Italian-inspired cocktails worth returning for.
 Simple, fresh and local is the mantra here.

 Orzo’s concise yet impressive Italian-inspired menu includes a playful smattering of Asian (like miso) and native Australian ingredients (like bush tomato and lemon myrtle) to make it truly distinctive.
 A sophisticated addition to the bustling Oracle Boulevard dining precinct, Orzo has long leisurely lunch written all over it.

 If you’re having a long lunch with the fam, go no further than Southport Yacht Club.
 This family-friendly venue is perfect for a laid-back dining experience right on the glittering waters of the marina.

 Pick out your dream yacht from the boats in the marina as you sip on creamy seafood chowder and spiced butternut pumpkin salad in the Waterfront Restaurant, a range of tasty tapas in the 4shore Bar, or sous vide lamb rump and sticky pork ribs in the brand-new Waterscape Pontoon Bar, with a special kids’ menu for the littlies.
 Make lunch an extra long one and stay for the epic north-facing sunset.